kieranpotts/garden/src/infrastructure/README.md

 # Infrastructure

-**The administration, configuration and upkeep of computer systems, including web servers and cloud services.**
+This section covers topics related to the administration, configuration and upkeep of computer systems – that's everything from "bare metal" servers to virtual cloud services.